HoneyBadger123/jaketarnow.github.io/_posts/2016-11-15-DirectedStudyPostX.md

 ---
 layout: post
 title: Directed Study - Post X
-excerpt_separator: <!--more-->
+description: Finishing the project
+image: assets/images/pic01.jpg
 ---
 Well, it's been a while.
 Super focused on all my projects and keep getting hit with issues and blocks on this one.
 Since my last post...which was about a month ago, we now have ICMP discovery and UPNP discovery working. *For anyone ever using C code within Objective-C...please please please be aware of you address space and how much memory you are allocating.
 Running C from cmd line is so much nicer with gdb and flags then in XCode*.

 In the main app's table, you will see all devices that are found and the discovery protocol used.
-If you would like to run diagnostics for such device, you can click on a button where a nice little pop-up displays it.<!--more-->
+If you would like to run diagnostics for such device, you can click on a button where a nice little pop-up displays it.

 But, there is no speedtest currently. *:(* I was able to research a pretty simple and efficient speedtest script that is using Python and C. Yet, there is not a ton of documentation on how to execute Python from Objective-C. So on we go, digging through StackOverflow and testing out scripts from terminal.